-The Common Fund’s Enhancing the Diversity of the NIH-Funded Workforce program will build upon and move beyond existing programs and paradigms to support transformative approaches to student engagement, research training, mentoring, faculty development, and infrastructure development.
+The Common Fund’s Enhancing the Diversity of the NIH-Funded Workforce program is establishing a national Consortium to develop, implement, and evaluate approaches to encourage individuals form diverse backgrounds to enter into and persist in biomedical research careers.
+This Consortium will build upon and move beyond existing programs and paradigms to support transformative approaches to student engagement, research training, mentoring, faculty development, and infrastructure development.
 Transformative approaches are ultimately expected to supplant less effective practices and methods to have a broad and sustained impact on the diversity of the NIH-funded biomedical research workforce.
 The Enhancing the Diversity of the NIH-Funded Workforce program consists of three highly integrated initiatives.
-Through these integrated initiatives, this program will investigate which approaches work in various contexts.
+Through these integrated initiatives, this program will assess which approaches work in various contexts.
 The three initiatives are:

-The BUILD initiative's primary purpose is to provide opportunities and resources for eligible institutions to implement transformative, broad-based approaches to the training of students to undertake biomedical research in matters relating to the cause, diagnosis, prevention, and treatment of disease.
-BUILD awards will emphasize research opportunities for students, because exposure to meaningful research experiences is associated with improved academic performance and sustained interest in biomedical research careers.
-Institutions are also encouraged to incorporate additional innovative methods to engage and prepare students for success, including those who might otherwise not choose biomedical research careers.
+BUILD is a set of experimental training awards designed to learn how to attract students from diverse backgrounds into the biomedical research workforce and encourage them to beceome future contributors to the NIH-funded research enterprise.
+BUILD awards emphasize research opportunities for students, because exposure to meaningful research experiences is associated with improved academic performance and sustained interest in biomedical research careers.
+Institutions are encouraged to incorporate additional innovative methods to engage and prepare students for success, including those who might otherwise not choose biomedical research careers.
 Flexibility to innovate is an emphasis of the BUILD initiative.
-Applicants are encouraged to think creatively about how to address identified needs at their institutions and develop visionary approaches that encompass institutional, social, and individual factors.
+BUILD awardees are encouraged to think creatively about how to address identified needs at their institutions and develop visionary approaches that encompass institutional, social, and individual factors.

-BUILD institutions are expected to cast a wide net for student participants and offer innovative research training and mentorship activities across a broad range of relevant disciplines.
-Applicant institutions may, at their discretion, partner with other institutions to broaden the potential pool of participating students and maximize opportunities for research training and faculty and staff development.
-The applicant (Primary) institution will have responsibility for the conduct and oversight of the award, along with the flexibility to determine the optimal configuration with its partners (if applicable) to have the maximum impact.
+BUILD institutions are partnering with other institutions to broaden the potential pool of participating students and maximize opportunities for research training and faculty and staff development.
+The awardee (Primary) institution will have responsibility for the conduct and oversight of the award, along with the flexibility to determine the optimal configuration with its partners (if applicable) to have the maximum impact.
 Partnerships involving the Primary institution and one or more additional institutions among the other types described below are encouraged, but not required.

-The CEC will coordinate consortium-wide activities and evaluate BUILD and NRMN programs.
-The CEC will work within the Diversity Program Consortium to facilitate development of consortium-wide hallmarks, including core competencies, of successful biomedical research career progression and examination of the impact of BUILD and NRMN programs according to these hallmarks.
-The CEC will coordinate the collection and reporting of data from BUILD and NRMN awardees.
-The CEC will also facilitate consortium-wide discussions of approaches, progress, and lessons learned, and will serve as the focal point for dissemination of information to the broader research training and mentoring communities.
+The CEC is coordinating consortium-wide activities and evaluating the efficacy of the training and mentoring approaches developed by the BUILD and NRMN awardees to determine what approaches work within what contexts.
+The CEC is working within the Diversity Program Consortium to facilitate development of consortium-wide hallmarks, including academic and psychosocial competencies, of successful biomedical research career progression and examination of the impact of BUILD and NRMN programs according to these hallmarks.
+The CEC coordinating the collection and reporting of data from BUILD and NRMN awardees.
+The CEC is also facilitating consortium-wide discussions of approaches, progress, and lessons learned, and will serve as the focal point for dissemination of information to the broader research training and mentoring communities.

-The CEC will work collaboratively with BUILD and NRMN awardees to design meaningful ways to assess the impact of approaches tailored toward individual environments as well as those intended to address consortium-wide goals.
-The consortium as a whole will strive to enhance the ways in which program participants are engaged and trained.
-Awardees will learn from each other during the course of the program, and approaches will be modified based on lessons learned to maximize overall impact.
+The CEC is working collaboratively with BUILD and NRMN awardees to design meaningful ways to assess the impact of approaches tailored toward individual environments as well as those intended to address consortium-wide goals.
+The consortium as a whole is striving to enhance the ways in which program participants are engaged and trained.
+Awardees are learning from each other during the course of the program, and approaches will be modified based on lessons learned to maximize overall impact.